htdebeer/pandocomatic/documentation/pandocomatic_templates.md

     *Note.* For filters, processors, and start-up or clean-up scripts, the path is first checked against the `PATH`.
 If pandocomatic finds an executable matching the path, it will resolve that executable instead.
+4. Paths *relative to a root path* start with `$ROOT$`.
+These paths are resolved by adding `../` to first go to the root path, then from there to go to the path specified.

+    The root path is set by means of the command-line option `--root-path`.
+If no such option is used, the directory of the output is used instead.

+    Note.
+This root relative path alternative is experimental.

 #### Template properties